Retroperitoneal Lymph Node Dissection (RPLND)

 - Bleeding: RPLND requires dissection and removal of lymph nodes that reside around the large blood vessels traveling within the abdomen, including the aorta and vena cava.
 Injuries to these vessels can cause major blood loss.

-- Infection: Although patients are given broad spectrum intravenous antibiotics immediately prior to surgery, infections of the urinary tract and skin incisions may occur, but are rare.
+- Infection: Although patients are given broad spectrum intravenous antibiotics immediately prior to surgery, infections of the urinary tract and skin incisions are rare but may occur.

 - Tissue/Organ Injury: Although uncommon, adjacent organs and tissues may be injured as a result of your surgery.
 This includes kidneys, colon, bowel, vascular structures, nerves, muscles, lungs, spleen, liver, pancreas and gallbladder.
 On rare occasions further surgery may be required to address these unexpected injuries.

-- Effects on Fertility: Testicular Cancer patients are usually young and therefore may have an interest in preserving their fertility for the future.
+- Effects on Fertility: Testicular cancer patients are usually young and therefore may have an interest in preserving their fertility for the future.
 The treatments for testicular cancer can affect fertility in several ways.
-Please see our Sperm Banking & Fertility page for detailed information on preserving your fertility.
+Please visit NIH National Cancer Institute.

 - Loss of Sperm Production: Testicular cancer patients who require chemotherapy should consider banking sperm prior to treatment (after the orchiectomy) , as chemotherapy may effect sperm production by the remaining testicle.
 Although sperm counts can improve following chemotherapy, there is a risk that sperm quality will not return to normal levels.
-For more information on sperm banking, see our Sperm Banking & Fertility page.
+For more information on sperm banking visit ReproTech.